On the Asymptotic Performance Analysis of the k-th Best Link Selection over Non-identical Non-central Chi-square Fading Channels: Abstract

 \section{Abstract}

-This paper derives the asymptotic $k$-th maximum order statistics of a sequence of independent and non-identically distributed (i.n.i.d.) non-central chi-square random variables with two degrees of freedom.
-We demonstrate the utility of these results in characterising the signal to noise ratio of a $k$-th best selection combining receiver with access to a large number of i.n.i.d. signal links each experiencing Rician fading.
-Furthermore, we derive simple expressions for the corresponding outage probability, average throughput, achievable throughput, and the average bit error probability.
+This paper derives the asymptotic distribution of the normalized $k$-th maximum order statistics of a sequence of non-central chi-square random variables with non-identical non-centrality parameter.
+We demonstrate the utility of these results in characterizing the signal to noise ratio in three different applications in wireless communication systems where the statistics of the $k$-th maximum channel power over Rician fading links are of interest.
+Furthermore, we derive simple expressions for the asymptotic outage probability, average throughput, achievable throughput, and the average bit error probability.
 The proposed results are validated via extensive Monte Carlo simulations.